 Inflammatory bowel disease (IBD) has many of the same symptoms that can accompany diverticulitis, and it does have a disability listing (see our articles on disability for ulcerative colitis and Crohn's disease).
 For those with IBD, there are periods of symptoms and periods without symptoms, which may include diarrhea, rectal bleeding, abdominal pain, fatigue, fever, nausea, vomiting, and peritonitis.
 Obstructions, fistulas, and peritonitis are common complications of IBD, and surgery is often needed for these complications.

 In order to receive disability benefits under IBD, you must show one of the following:

 For those with diverticulitis, it is possible that your condition can equal the criteria for IBD without suffering from IBD itself.
-Diverticulitis can cause obstructions in the intestine due to scarring; rectal bleeding and improper nutrition can cause anemia; peritonitis can occur with abscesses or fistulas; and lack of a desire to eat can cause significant weight loss.
+Diverticulitis can cause obstructions in the intestine due to scarring.
+In addition, rectal bleeding and improper nutrition can cause anemia, peritonitis can occur with abscesses or fistulas, and lack of a desire to eat can cause significant weight loss.

-In addition, diverticulitis can lead to bowel surgery, which can sometimes lead to short bowel syndrome, another disability listing.
+Repeated episodes of diverticulitis can lead to bowel surgery, which can sometimes cause short bowel syndrome, another disability listing.

 Diverticulitis can cause various physical limitations that can make having a job very difficult.
 The physical demands of a job, such as standing, lifting, and carrying items may not be possible for those with diverticulitis due to pain.
 Weakness from fever, diarrhea, vomiting, and not eating can also make physical demands of the job more difficult.